 There are several signs that indicate you may need to waterproof your foundation.
 If you notice any of these signs, it’s important to have your foundation inspected and waterproofed as soon as possible.

 The good news here is that you don’t necessarily have to call out a professional service.
-You can use Liquid Rubber Foundation Sealer to get this DIY job done right the first time.
+You can use Liquid Rubber Foundation Sealant to get this DIY job done right the first time.
 (Read our related guide on this: Expert’s Guide to Basement Waterproofing.)

 Key signs your basement needs to be waterproofed: